qbikle/hobbycue/README.md

 This is a front-end project made using React + Bootstrap to replicate the Figma file of Hobbycue.

+Used Bootstrap classes to ensure responsiveness throughout the whole website.

 ## Technologies Used

 1. React